osisoft/sample-adh-pi_to_adh_read_only_data-dotnet/README.md

 In this example we assume that you have the dotnet core CLI.

-To run this example from the commandline run
+To run this example from the commandline, change directories to PItoADHReadOnly and run

 ```shell
 dotnet restore
 dotnet run
 ```

-to test this program change directories to the test and run
+to test this program change directories to PItoADHReadOnlyTests and run

 ```shell
 dotnet restore